 Badlands National Park is known for star gazing.
 With little light pollution, the area is ideal for gazing up at the heavens and enjoying the night sky.

 During the summer months, at the Cedar Pass Campground Amphitheater, the National Park Service hosts a Night Sky Program at 9:30pm each day.
 The Night Sky Program is fun with astronomy staff pointing out various constellations and stars.
 It is popular, get there early to ensure a seat on the amphitheater’s benches.
-You do not need to stay at the Cedar Pass Campground to attend the Night Sky Program.
+You do not need to stay at the national park to attend the Night Sky Program.
 However, it is only a short walk to the amphitheater from the campground if you do.

 Not anticipating a large crowd, we arrived at the amphitheater five minutes before the Night Sky Program.
 Only to find that the amphitheater was standing room only!
 Arrive early if you can.